microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_TargetSelection.md

 ```

-## Eye-Gaze-Specific EyeTrackingTarget
+## Eye-gaze-specific EyeTrackingTarget
 Finally, we provide you with a solution that let's you treat eye-based input completely independent from other focus pointers via the [EyeTrackingTarget](xref:Microsoft.MixedReality.Toolkit.Input.EyeTrackingTarget) script.

-This has three advantages:
+This has three _advantages_:
 - You can make sure that the hologram is only reacting to the user's eye gaze.
 - This is independent from the currently active primary input.
 Hence, hence you can process multiple inputs at once.
 - Several Unity events have already been set up to make it fast and convenient to handle and reuse existing behaviors from within the Unity Editor or via code.

-Disadvantages:
+_Disadvantages:_
 - No elegant degradation: It only supports eye targeting.
 If eye tracking is not working, you require some additional fallback.

-Similar to the _BaseFocusHandler_, the _EyeTrackingTarget_ comes ready with several eye-gaze-specific Unity events that you can conveniently listen to either via the Unity Editor (see example below) or by using AddListener in code.
+Similar to the _BaseFocusHandler_, the _EyeTrackingTarget_ comes ready with several eye-gaze-specific Unity events that you can conveniently listen to either via the Unity Editor (see example below) or by using AddListener in code:

-Here are a few examples:
+- OnLookAtStart()
+- WhileLookingAtTarget()
+- OnLookAway()
+- OnDwell()
+- OnSelected(): You can define voice and generic select actions that will trigger this event.
+See Example #3 below.
+In the following, we walk you through a few examples for how to use _EyeTrackingTarget_.

+---
-### Example: Holographic gem rotates slowly on look at
+### Example #1: Holographic gem rotates slowly when looking at it
-As a first example, let's create a subtle hover feedback: While a user is looking at a holographic gem, itw ill slowly rotate in a constant direction and at a constant speed (in contrast to the rotation example from above).
+As a first example, let's create a subtle hover feedback: While a user is looking at a holographic gem, it will slowly rotate in a constant direction and at a constant speed (in contrast to the rotation example from above).

-1. Create a generic script that includes a public function to rotate the GameObject it is attached to - see for example _RotateWithConstSpeedDir.cs_ where we can tweak the rotation direction and speed in the Unity Editor.
+1. Create a generic script that includes a public function to rotate the GameObject it is attached to.
+Below is an example from _RotateWithConstSpeedDir.cs_ where we can tweak the rotation direction and speed from the Unity Editor.

 ```csharp
 using UnityEngine;